davidk/part-fillers/README.md

 just get thrown away for better parts or blow up stuff down the line.
 If you see something more cost effective (with decent quality); please feel free to add/replace.

+Of note, the reason for Digikey not being represented very well: I simply order from Mouser more often (i'll get to filling out the Digikey sections when I order from Digikey).

 ### LEDs (seperated by size)

 #### 3mm